tnfhrnsss/tnfhrnsss.github.io/docs/errors/node1.md

 해결 :

-$ npm uninstall node-saas && npm install npde-saas
+$ npm uninstall node-saas && npm install node-saas

 [Error: Node Sass does not yet support your current environment: Windows 64-bit with false](https://stackoverflow.com/a/41082773/14257397)